Best video conferencing apps and software

 Reasons to avoid

 Zoom is far and away the market leader right now in video conferencing and for good reason.
 The app is available on every platform and is incredibly easy to set up and use.
-While the free tier limits your meetings to 40 minutes if you have more than 3 people participating, the rest of the functionality is all there.
+While the free tier limits your meetings to 40 minutes, the rest of the functionality is all there.
 This has made the service incredibly popular both for small business and personal use.

-One of the few downsides to Zoom is that you must download the app.
-There is no web-only option, but this shouldn’t be a concern for most users.
-For business users, the end-to-end encryption, screen sharing, collaborative whiteboarding and support for unlimited length meetings with up to 49 simultaneous video participants (100 total attendees) can make keeping in contact with a remote team much easier.
+To use Zoom, you need to either download the app or use the web version.
+For business users, the end-to-end encryption, screen sharing, collaborative whiteboarding and support for unlimited-length meetings with up to 49 simultaneous video participants (1,000 total attendees for paid plans, and 100 by default) can make keeping in contact with a remote team much easier.

 Zoom also offers the option to break meetings out into smaller meetings if groups need to discuss specific matters away from the primary call for a moment.
 And with the consumer crossover, you do get some fun features like the ability to change your Zoom background or touch up your appearance with a soft-focus lens option.
 Both the free and the paid tiers for Zoom are the best video conferencing option for most users today.